StevenMMortimer/rdfp/README.md

 To authenticate you will first need to specify the `network_code` of the DFP instance you'd like to connect to.
 This is the only required option that the user must specify when using the **rdfp** package.
 After setting the `network_code` all you need to do is run `dfp_auth()`.
 If you already have a cached `.httr-oauth` file in the current working directory, then the token will be loaded and refreshed if necessary.
 Otherwise, your browswer will pop open and you will interactively authenticate.

 The package has other options like a client\_id and client\_secret where you can connect using your own API client instead of the package default.
-Using your own client requires setting one up in the \[Google Developers Console\] (<https://console.developers.google.com>).
+Using your own client requires setting one up in the [Google Developers Console](https://console.developers.google.com).

 ``` r
 options(rdfp.network_code = "12345678")